nikitavoloboev/data/macOS/apps/xcode/xcode.md

 - [xcode-open-on-github](https://github.com/wojteklu/xcode-open-on-github) - Quick Actions for Xcode to jump to a source code line on Github or copy GitHub link to clipboard.
 - [HappyCoding](https://happycoding.app/) - Make Xcode happy.
 Simplify your iOS & macOS development.
 - [xcinfo](https://github.com/xcodereleases/xcinfo) - Install as many Xcodes at once as you can.
+- [SPMPlaygrounds](https://github.com/finestructure/SPMPlayground) - Command line tool to create an Xcode project with a Playground and an SPM library ready for use in it.